andystewart999/TransportNSW/README.md

 If possible, general occupancy level and the latitude and longitude of the selected journey's vehicle (train, bus, etc) will be returned.

 ### Sample Code
-The following example will request the next leave event for the bus route/line *199* from stop ID *209516*.
+The following example will request the next leave event for stop ID *2015133*.

 ### API Documentation
 The source API details can be found here: https://opendata.transport.nsw.gov.au/node/601/exploreapi